DinoChiesa/Apigee-External-Authorization-1/README.md

 on.
 Then invoke the proxies again.
 The rules are cached for 300 seconds in the API Proxy, so you may have to wait.
 To change that TTL, modify the KVM policies in the get-abac-rules sharedflow.

+## Extending the Idea

+Imagine an expansion of the idea beyond the Allow/Deny binary decision.
+What if the authorization response came back with an "allowed quota" or score based on some other environmental factor?
+Maybe there is a separate, asynchronous task that runs and periodically updates the rules in the sheet?
+What it does, and how it does it, would be entirely flexible.

+Beyond an Allow/Deny action, Apigee might implement a rate limit as suggested by the external system.
+The rate limit might change over time, or be different at different times of the day.

+All of this is possible.

 ## Deprovisioning